rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

     }
 ```

 The `assertThat` function is a static method of the `org.assertj.core.api.Assertions`, and we take advantage of the `getOrNull` method of the `Either` type to get the value of the `Right` side of the `Either` type.
 The AssertJ library has no built-in support for Arrow types.
-However, we can use the assertions imported by the `assertj-arrow-core` library (if you're asking, the library's author is me).
-The library has a lot of fluent assertions tailored to the Arrow library.
+However, we can use the assertions imported by the `assertj-arrow-core` library (if you're asking, the library's author is me). **The library has a lot of fluent assertions tailored to the Arrow library**.
 For example, we can use the assertions on the `Either<E, A>` type directly, changing the above test as follows:

 ```kotlin
 @Test